jflamy/owlcms4/docs/Heroku.md

 **3. Name your application and deploy**

-Enter the name that will be used on all your competition site laptops and displays.
+Enter the name that will be used by the officials.
 Once you are done start the deployment (this will prepare the application and make it available)

 ![020_selectName](img/Heroku/020_selectName.png)